syedaqeelawais/Code_Challenge/README.md

 # Code_Challenge
-clone my repository and run code_challenge.py
+clone my repository and run on command line -> python code_challenge.py

 #Lists and Dictionaries are considred as the data structures for this code